melissa-olguin/melissa-olguin/README.md

 Need to do
 - Ibotta get 20 dollar giftcard and recipt dine
 - check Swagbucks
-- check commerce bank and pay the bill and redeem points
+- Check Commerce Bank and pay the bill and redeem points
 - buy bitcoin
 - credit freeze
 - bank check